mhasan002/InvoiceGenius2/replit.md

 - Application running successfully on port 5000 with full database connectivity
 - All dependencies resolved and workflow functioning correctly
 - Secure client/server separation maintained with authenticated API endpoints
+- Fixed invoice preview and download functionality to show exact same template and information from create invoice page
+- Invoice preview now dynamically uses the correct template, company profile, and payment method data for each invoice
+- Preview and PDF download now match exactly what was shown during invoice creation
 - Project ready for active development and use

 ### Migration from Replit Agent to Standard Replit Environment Completed (July 30, 2025)